Martin-Gleiss/smartvisu/trunk/readme.txt

  * -----------------------------------------------------------------------------
  */

-DISCRIPTION
+DESCRIPTION
 --------------------------------------------------------------------------------
 smartVISU is a framework to create a visualisation for a knx-installation with simple html-pages.
-To read and write group-telegramms special tags are used.
+To read and write group-telegrams special tags are used.
 You don't need to know javascript.